 - rice and curry, like chana masala or spinach dal

-- cauliflower rice stir fry for a keto low-carb option
+- coconut cauliflower rice for a keto low-carb option.

 Restaurants serve tandoori chicken with onion and lemon slices.
 Why not try it with these salads for a change?
 Healthier and yummier!